Fins are an essential part of your scuba gear. They propel you underwater and make or break your dive experience.

 You can find more information on split fins vs. regular fins to help you make the best choice!

-You can get travel fins which are either shorter or can be disassembled.
-This can be an important factor for you but you might consider trying to find a way to pack our preferred fins instead of compromising on either the quality or performance of your fins.
+You can get travel fins that are either shorter or can be disassembled.
+This can be an important factor for you, but you might consider trying to find a way to pack our preferred fins instead of compromising on either the quality or performance of your fins.

 There’s not much else to consider except that you need to make sure that you get fins that fit comfortable while keeping your foot secure in the foot pocket.
 Nothing’s worse than losing a fin during a dive!